StrangerealIntel/Mirage/README.md

 ```csharp
 > $j = (Get-Content -Path '.\ATT&CK_Kubernetes_V1.0.json')| ConvertFrom-Json
 ```
-#### The structure of the header content the description, the versioning, the reference and the matrice to the framework
+#### The structure of the header contents the description, the versioning, the reference and the matrice to the framework.

 ```csharp
 > $j |Format-List